-Rules Engine includes many valuable features, with each defining the type of action to be applied to the type of request identified by a set of match conditions.
+Rules Engine includes many valuable features, each defining the type of action to be applied to the type of request identified by a set of match conditions.
 A match condition identifies specific types of requests for which a set of features is to be performed.
 For example, match conditions focusing on location identify requests based on the requester's location, such as country, continent, region, or postal code.
 For a complete list of match conditions, visit our technical documentation page.

 Rules Engine includes capabilities that give you even greater control and flexibility to optimize the end-user experience.
 These powerful new capabilities include:

 2. Staging environment: With the Rules Engine staging environment, you can proactively test rules before deploying them to production without affecting live traffic.
-You can also test various CDN features and check their compatibility and/or interactions end-to-end, from client to the CDN and CDN to the origin.
+You can also test various CDN features and check their compatibility and/or interactions end-to-end, from the client to the CDN and CDN to the origin.

 Rules Engine staging environment